SoMuchCode/RPI-Scripts/reverse-ssh/README.md

 `./reverse-ssh.sh -s <my servers external ip> <port> <remote box user> <server user>`

 ## Notes
-The default server user name is: pi

-The default remote box user name is: root

-Since the remote box will be able to login to your server via ssh with no password, be sure and create a user with no privileges on the server for this task.
+Since the remote box will be able to login to your server via ssh with no password, be sure and create a user with no privileges (rbash) on the server for this task.

-## Example
+## Usage Example
 In my example, the server (listener) is at 192.168.1.9, but it could be any address; for example: http://yourserver.com.

 The server is logged in with the user: pi
 The remote box is logged into the user: root

 Therefore, on the remote box we run:
 `./reverse-ssh.sh -c 192.168.1.9 33332 10 pi`

 And on the server: